Tessil/hopscotch-map/README.md

 - Support for move-only and non-default constructible key/value.
 - Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` for example as key parameter for `find`, see [example](https://github.com/Tessil/hopscotch-map#heterogeneous-lookup)).
 - No need to reserve any sentinel value from key.
+- Possibility to store the hash value on insert for faster rehash and lookup if the hash or the key equal functions are expensive to compute (see the [StoreHash](https://tessil.github.io/hopscotch-map/doc/html/classtsl_1_1hopscotch__map.html#details) template parameter).
+- The `tsl::hopscotch_sc_map` and `tsl::hopscotch_sc_set` provide a worst-case of O(log n) on lookup and delete making these classes resistant to hash table Deny of Service (DoS) attacks (see [details](https://github.com/Tessil/hopscotch-map#deny-of-service-dos-attack) in example).
 - API closely similar to `std::unordered_map` and `std::unordered_set`.

 ### Differences compare to `std::unordered_map`
 `tsl::hopscotch_map` tries to have an interface similar to `std::unordered_map`, but some differences exist:
-- Iterator invalidation on insert doesn't behave in the same way (see [API](https://tessil.github.io/hopscotch-map/doc/html/classhopscotch__map.html#details) for details).
+- Iterator invalidation on insert doesn't behave in the same way (see [API](https://tessil.github.io/hopscotch-map/doc/html/classtsl_1_1hopscotch__map.html#details) for details).
 - References and pointers to keys or values in the map are invalidated in the same way as iterators to these keys-values.
 - The size of the bucket array in the map grows by a factor of 2, the size will always be a power of 2, which may be a too steep growth rate for some purposes.
-The growth factor is modifiable (see the GrowthFactor template parameter) but it may reduce the speed of the hash map if it is not a power of two.
+The growth policy is modifiable (see the GrowthPolicy template parameter) but it may reduce the speed of the hash map if it is not a power of two.
 - For iterators, `operator*()` and `operator->()` return a reference and a pointer to `const std::pair<Key, T>` instead of `std::pair<const Key, T>` making the value `T` not modifiable.
 To modify the value you have to call the `value()` method of the iterator to get a mutable reference.
 Example:
 ```c++
 tsl::hopscotch_map<int, int> map = {{1, 1}, {2, 1}, {3, 1}};